 Morning Edition.
 Currently he is the official judge and scorekeeper on Wait Wait...
 Don't Tell Me!

 Carl Kasell joined NPR in 1977 and for 30 years (1979-2009) was a newscaster on

 Carl Kasell joined NPR in 1977 and for 30 years (1979-2009) was a newscaster on Morning Edition.
 Currently he is the official judge and scorekeeper on Wait Wait...
 Don't Tell Me!
 NPR

 NPR was incorporated on February 26, 1970, by 90 forward-thinking charter stations to provide national news programming.
 In April 1971, NPR hit the air with live coverage of the Senate hearings on the war in Vietnam.
 Just a month later, we debuted our first weekday newsmagazine, All Things Considered.
 In 1977, NPR assumed a new responsibility - to represent the interests of NPR member stations (who had grown from 90 to 190) - before Congress, the FCC and others.
 Our premier newsmagazine, Morning Edition, launched in 1979, signaling that NPR was becoming an all-day news service.

 This was a decade of transformational and tumultuous change.
 NPR launched the first ever nationwide, satellite-delivered radio distribution network to serve a growing network of about 250 stations, ushering in a decade that saw an explosion in new national programs for public radio.
 In 1983, NPR suffered a severe financial crisis; it emerged with stronger governance and management, and an improved business model that ultimately propelled growth for both NPR and stations.

-The staff of All Things Considered celebrated the 10th anniversary of the program in 1981.
+All Things Considered celebrated the 10th anniversary of the program in 1981.